 Additional funds will be required to fulfil obligations under option agreements and cover general administrative and corporate operating requirements.
+Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration activities.
 Given volatility in equity markets, global uncertainty in economic conditions, cost pressures and results of exploration activities there can be no certainty equity funding will be available to the Company or if available funding will be on acceptable terms.
-Management believes it will be able to raise equity capital as required, but recognizes that there will be risks which may be beyond its control
+Management believes it will be able to raise equity and other capital as required, but recognizes that there will be risks which may be beyond its control